jirotubuyaki/ThunderBayesR/README.md

 This method calculates CRP clustering.
 Let’s args be:
   ・ data : a matrix of data for clustering.
-Rows are data i and cols are dimensions of data.
+Row is each data i and column is dimensions of each data i.
   ・ mu : a vector of center points of data.
 If data is 3 dimensions, a vector of 3 elements like "c(2,4,7)".
   ・ sigma : a numeric of data variance.
   ・ sigma_table : a numeric of table position variance.